goncalopalaio/event-server/README.md

 ## A few notes

 ### Current state of development

+Developing into master branch directly since I'm the only developer at the time.
+Pull requests should be used going forward.

 This project uses the Django REST framework and at this time, the web browsable API feature is enabled and exposed without any kind of authentication.
 This is a feature that should be disabled later, but makes it easy to explore the API using a web browser by opening https://events-rep.herokuapp.com/v1/